 As the cold days are here it is the perfect time to enjoy a large bowl of warming, healthy, nutritious soup.

-I used dried beans as they bring more flavor but if you are in a hurry you can use canned beans and in this way you reduce the cooking time to half.
+First, place the cannellini beans in a large bowl and cover with water and leave them to soak overnight.
+Drain the beans and then rinse under cold water.
+I like to use dry beans as they bring more flavor but if you are in a hurry you can use canned beans and add them at the end of cooking.
+In this way, you reduce the soup cooking time to half.

 We enjoyed it so much, the children loved this too and that is enough reason for me to keep doing it.
-You have to give this Minestrone soup a try.
-Let me know if you try this recipe and hope you enjoy as much as we did.
+You have to give this Minestrone a try.
+Let me know if you try this recipe, tag me on Instagram if you do and hope you enjoy it as much as we did.

 Slightly adapted after Complete Italian Cooking cookbook by Sonja Grey